faadbsg/Weather_App/README.md

 ## How to build the app
 ### Important to have before
-- The supported flutter version is 3.0.0 and above
+- The supported flutter version of the project is 3.0.0 and above
-- The supported dart version is 2.17.0 and above
+- The supported dart version of the project is 2.17.0 and above

 ### Let's build the app
 💻 After recovering the project: